 Top benefits of the ProCoach model:

 Automation makes it easy.
 You’ll be able to deliver nutrition habits, lessons, and assignments on time and on track, no matter what else you’re doing.
 Whether you’re sleeping, busy, out of town, in bed with the flu, stuck in traffic or on a plane somewhere above the Pacific ocean… it doesn’t matter.
 You don’t have to be there all the time, or married to your laptop, always wondering and worrying.
-The system will take care of your clients, and make sure they get what they need.
+The system will take care of your people, and make sure they get what they need.
 Daily, weekly, and monthly check-ins and progress tracking are also automated.

 What to do next: